Posted by Niche Recruitment

 - Focus on the positive – if you’re coming up against the lack of experience label time and time again it can be frustrating and it’s absolutely normal to feel de-motivated by it.
 No matter how negative you feel on the day of your interview, it is important not to let it show.
 A positive, friendly, attitude goes a long way and won’t go unnoticed!

-- Keep learning – Show you’re eagerness to learn and demonstrate your proactiveness!
+- Keep learning – Show you’re eager to learn and demonstrate your proactiveness!
 There are endless online courses available and many of them are free so make sure you take full advantage.

 - Be honest – we can’t stress enough that honesty is the best policy.
 If you get to an interview and think the role is completely out of your comfort zone and it’s something that, even with training, you won’t be able to pick up quickly – just be honest with your interviewers.
 Employers really admire people how are transparent and you never know, they may have another role you’d be a good fit for.

 If you’ve recently graduated and can understand the frustration of not having ‘enough experience’, we’d love to hear from you!
-Get in touch with Gemma, our lovely Resourcer, to have a chat and see how she can help… Contact Gemma on 01793 230469, drop her an email to email@example.com or connect with her on LinkedIn below!
+Get in touch with Michelle, our lovely Director, to have a chat and see how she can help… Contact Michelle on 01793 230469, or drop her an email to firstname.lastname@example.org

 Share is blog here!